 Biff-Burgers, 15 Cents

-The Biff-Burger was located on Route 250 East, roughly where I-64 crosses near Pantops.
-"That didn't last very long because in those days it was too far out," says Roseberry.
-"Now it would be in the heart of things."
+The Biff-Burger was located on Emmet Street near Angus Road.
+“That didn’t last very long because in those days it was too far out,” says Roseberry.
+“Now it would be in the heart of things.”

 Parade at Old Belmont Bridge